chandan40361/Entrata_TestAssm/README.md

 **Project Overview**
 This project contains automated test cases for verifying key features of the Entrata.com website.
-The test cases are written using Selenium WebDriver and are organized to cover various functionalities like verifying the homepage title, checking image display, scheduling a demo, and handling multiple browser windows.
+The test cases are written using Selenium WebDriver under src/test/java/testCases file and are organized to cover various functionalities like verifying the homepage title, checking image display, scheduling a demo, and handling multiple browser windows.

 **Test Cases**